FAQ for Placenta Encapsulation Service

 What if baby comes early or late?

-If more than 14 days overdue from EDD, or have baby earlier then 14 days before, you are still a client and guaranteed service.
-There is simply a chance I may not be able to encapsulate within 3 days of birth.
-If this occurs, you will receive instructions to freeze placenta for brief period of time.
-Frozen properly, hormones and nutrients within placental tissue remain intact.
+If more than 14 days overdue from EDD or have baby earlier than 14 days before then you are still a client and guaranteed service.
+There is simply a chance I may be unable to encapsulate within 3 days of birth.
+If this occurs, you will receive instructions to freeze placenta briefly for what is typically no more than 1-3 days.
+Frozen properly, the hormones and nutrients in the placental tissue remain intact.

 This is a question for your insurance company.
 Most do not.
 If you have history of PPD you may have better luck.
 If you have a Flexible Spending Account (FSA) through insurance then this service might be covered.